Concordia Study Abroad Scholarship

 When will I know if I've been awarded the grant?

-Grant applications will be processed within 2 weeks of the application deadlines.
+Grant applications will be processed within 2 weeks of submission.
 Students will receive notification via email to their university email accounts.

 When/how will I actually receive my grant?

 The Study Abroad Grant is considered financial aid, and will be processed through the Financial Aid office.
-For students doing semester or summer programs, the grant will be put into your Concordia student account.
+The grant will be put into your Concordia student account.
 You can then make a cash withdrawal from your student account through the Cashier's office.
-For students participating in Global Ed Courses, the grant will briefly touch your student account, and then be debited to the Trip Account, which will reduce the up-front cost of the trip.
+For students participating in Global Ed Courses, you will need to then use that money to pay your program fee.
+Semester programs through provider organizations (TEAN, API, ISA) will be billed to your CU account and the scholarship money will reduce your outstanding balance.

 It looks like I got the grant, and then it was taken away.
 What happened?